Charles J. Guiteau: Early career

+1880 presidential campaign

 Guiteau spent the first half of 1880 in Boston, which he left owing money and under suspicion of theft.
-On June 11, 1880, he was a passenger on the SS Stonington when it collided with the SS Narragansett at night in heavy fog near the mouth of the Connecticut River.
-Stonington was able to return to port, but Narragansett burned to the waterline and sank with significant loss of life.
-Although none of his fellow passengers on Stonington were injured, the incident left Guiteau believing that he had been spared for a higher purpose.
+On June 11, 1880, Guiteau was a passenger aboard SS Stonington when it collided with SS Narragansett at night in heavy fog near the mouth of the Connecticut River.
+Stonington was able to return to port, but Narragansett burned to the waterline and sank with the loss of about 55 lives.
+Although neither Guiteau nor his fellow Stonington passengers were injured, the incident left Guiteau believing he had been spared for a higher purpose.

-Guiteau's interest then turned again to politics.
-During the 1880 presidential campaign, the Republican Party was largely split into factions – the Stalwarts, led by Roscoe Conkling, who supported Grant for a third term, and the Half-Breeds, who supported James G. Blaine.
-Guiteau decided to support the Stalwarts and wrote a speech in support of Grant called "Grant against Hancock", which he revised to "Garfield against Hancock" after Garfield (not affiliated with either faction) won the Republican nomination.
+After the ship collision, Guiteau's interest turned again to politics.
+During the 1880 presidential campaign, the Republican Party was largely split into the Stalwart faction, led by Roscoe Conkling, who supported Grant for a non-consecutive third term, and the Half-Breeds, who supported James G. Blaine.
+Guiteau supported the Stalwarts and wrote a speech called "Grant against Hancock", which he quickly revised to "Garfield against Hancock" after dark horse candidate Garfield (not affiliated with either faction) won the nomination.
 Ultimately, Guiteau changed little more in the text than switching Grant's name to Garfield's.
-The speech was delivered at most twice, and printed copies were passed out to members of the Republican National Committee at their summer 1880 meeting in New York, but Guiteau believed himself to be largely responsible for Garfield's victory over Democrat Winfield Scott Hancock that November.
-He insisted he should be awarded a consulship for his supposedly vital assistance, first asking for Vienna, then deciding that he would rather have the one in Paris.
-Guiteau's personal requests to Garfield and his cabinet as one of many job seekers who lined up every day to see them in person were continually rejected, as were his numerous letters.
+The speech was delivered at most twice, and printed copies were passed out to members of the Republican National Committee at their summer 1880 meeting in New York.

+Guiteau was a campaign hanger-on; he occasionally appeared briefly as one of several speakers at Republican rallies and was among those who left calling cards for Grant when Grant visited New York City in October.
+Garfield won a narrow victory over Democrat Winfield Scott Hancock that November.
+Despite his peripheral role, Guiteau believed himself to be largely responsible for Garfield's win and insisted that he should be awarded a consulship for his supposedly vital assistance, first asking for Vienna, then deciding that he would rather have the one in Paris.

 By the early days of Garfield's administration, which commenced in March 1881, Guiteau was living in Washington, D.C., destitute and forced to sneak between rooming houses without paying for his lodging and meals, and to walk around the cold, snowy city in a threadbare suit, without a coat, hat or boots.
-He spent his days in hotel lobbies reading discarded newspapers to keep track of the schedules of Garfield and his cabinet and making use of the hotels' complimentary stationery to write letters to them pressing his claim for a consulship.
+Guiteau spent his days in hotel lobbies reading discarded newspapers to keep track of the schedules of Garfield and his cabinet and making use of the hotels' complimentary stationery to write them letters pressing his claim for a consulship.
+Guiteau's requests to Garfield and the cabinet secretaries as one of many job seekers who lined up every day to see them in person were continually rejected, as were his numerous letters.
 In the spring, Guiteau was still in Washington, and on May 14, 1881, he once more encountered Blaine, now Secretary of State, and inquired about a consular appointment; an exasperated Blaine finally snapped, "Never speak to me again on the Paris consulship as long as you live!"